 The rationale behind this figure is because it normally takes around 6 months to look for new work in the unfortunate event that you lose your job.

-But of course, not everyone is an employee and sometimes, looking for a new job can take longer, specially if you’re in a competitive industry.
+But of course, not everyone is an employee, and sometimes, looking for a new job can take longer, especially if you’re in a competitive industry.

 Start With Your Monthly Expenses (ME)

 How much do you spend each month?
 If you don’t know the answer, then it’s time for you to start tracking your expenses.

 List down and sum up your monthly mortgage and debt payments, utility bills, food and grocery expenses, insurance premiums, transportation expenses, and a prudent budget for discretionary spending (entertainment).

 We will call this amount ME (monthly expenses).

 If you’re an employee, then you theoretically receive the same fixed amount every month as your salary.
 This means your income margin is zero.

 But if you’re self-employed, or a freelancer, then there will certainly be good months and lean months.
 The same goes for entrepreneurs or business owners.